JnaneshaPS/Phishing-Email-Detection-Using-NLP/README.md

 ## Project Structure

 1. **Set Up the Environment**: Install Python and essential libraries.
-2. **Gather the Dataset**: Use a dataset containing phishing and non-phishing emails (in this case the Enron Email Dataset).
+2. **Gather the Dataset**: Use a dataset containing phishing and non-phishing emails (in this case the Spam vs Ham dataset).
 3. **Data Preprocessing**: Clean and preprocess the email text data.
 4. **Feature Engineering**: Transform text data into numerical features that the model can process.
 5. **Model Training**: Train a machine learning model to classify emails.